-Blue Rose is the Birth Mother Support Group of Adoption STAR and was created to provide post-adoption support to women who make the decision to place their baby or toddler in an adoptive family.
-Being a birth mother is a life-long decision and Blue Rose recognizes that adoption support needs to be available for women no matter what stage they are at during their personal life journey as a birth mother.
-The support group was given its name because roses are significant for the thorns that come before the beautiful budding flower.
+Blue Rose is the Birth Parent Support Group of Adoption STAR and was created to provide post-adoption support to individuals and couples who make the decision to place their child in an adoptive family.
+Being a birth parent is a life-long decision and Blue Rose recognizes that adoption support needs to be available for birth parents no matter what stage they are at during their personal life journey.
+The support group was given its name because blue roses are unique, and roses themselves are significant for the thorns that come before the beautiful budding flower.
 Life’s path can sometimes be strewn with difficulties and pain… but lead to enlightenment and joy for those who brave the rocky path.
-This unique group is facilitated by birth mothers.
-This group has been a blessing to many birth mothers.
-Blue Rose holds group meetings, social events, such as an annual holiday party and ice cream social, as well as a Birth Mother’s Day celebration.
-From time to time, members of the support group assist with educating prospective adoptive parents on the realities of birth mothers and the unique joys and challenges of open adoption.
+This unique group is facilitated by adoption counselors and birth parents.
+Blue Rose holds group meetings, social events, such as an annual holiday party and ice cream social, as well as an annual Birth Mother’s Day event.
+From time to time, members of the support group assist with educating prospective adoptive parents on the realities of birth families who make an adoption plan and the unique joys and challenges of open adoption.

-If you are a birth mother and feel you may be interested in learning more about the Blue Rose group please call the agency directly or email [email protected].
-Pregnant women considering adoption are also welcome to attend to help gather some of the information they need to make an informed decision on whether adoption is right for them and their baby.
+If you are a birth parent and feel you may be interested in learning more about the Blue Rose group, please contact the agency directly.
+Pregnant people considering adoption are also welcomed to attend to help gather some of the information they need to make an informed decision on whether adoption is right for them and their child.

 Sofia (Supporting Our Families Interested in Adoption)

-Sofia (Supporting Our Families Interested in Adoption) is the adoptive family support group of Adoption STAR Adoption STAR believes that support is critical to achieving the goal of finding permanent, stable, loving families for children, as well as maintaining those families who have already adopted.
-Parents need information that will strengthen their families, and enable them to handle the challenges of adoptive parenthood.
+Sofia (Supporting Our Families Interested in Adoption) is the adoptive family support group of Adoption STAR.
+Adoption STAR believes that support is critical to achieving the goal of finding permanent, stable, loving families for children, as well as maintaining those families who have already adopted.
+Parents need information that will strengthen their families and enable them to handle the challenges of adoptive parenthood.
 Sofia is a group that embraces family.
-Sofia hosts membership meetings, educational workshops and social gatherings for adoptees, their families and extended family.
+Sofia hosts meetings, educational workshops, and social gatherings for adoptees, their families and extended family.
 Sofia’s mission is to welcome families involved in all types of adoptions, including agency, private, international, foster care or kinship.
 Sofia supports adoptive families in all stages of adoption.
 The support group offers information and education to adoptive families and the community at large.
 The involvement in a support group reduces the likelihood of adoption disruption or dissolution.
 For more information on Sofia please contact the agency directly by phone or email.
-Please consider joining Sofia even if you are not a client of Adoption STAR You and your family will not only find support, but new friendships as well.
-You will meet many adoptive families whose experiences with adoption are priceless.
-For more information on this support group or to become a member, please email [email protected].

 A.C.E.(Adoptee Circle of Experience)